psigen/vue-cordova-template/README.md

   - Works with one command out of the box:
     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

+## Tips

+- Need to install JDK and Android SDK before use Cordova, using `cordova requirements` test your environment configuration.